DecLearn/declearn/docs/quickstart.md

 ```

 This section is parsed as the fields of a `DataSourceConfig` dataclass.
-Check its [documentation][declearn.quickrun/DataSourceConfig] to see
+Check its [documentation][declearn.quickrun.DataSourceConfig] to see
 all available fields.
 This `DataSourceConfig` is then parsed by the
 [`parse_data_folder`][declearn.quickrun.parse_data_folder] function.